 In contrast, we expect that the severity of outbreak for each bark beetle species will be lower when stands consist of multiple hosts (i.e., associational resistance), but that the probability of outbreak of any bark beetle species will be greater in stands that consist of multiple hosts.

-Methods
+Materials and Methods

 Study area

-The study area consists of subalpine forests dominated by lodgepole pine (Pinus contorta), subalpine fir (Abies lasiocarpa), and/or Engelmann spruce (Picea engelmannii) located in the Intermountain West (i.e., Arizona, New Mexico, Colorado, Utah, Nevada, Idaho, Montana, and Wyoming).
-While these species are present in several other western states, we constrained our analyses to the Intermountain West because of regional differences in data collection that exist within the FIA program (Burrill et al. 2017).
+The study area consists of subalpine forests dominated by lodgepole pine (Pinus contorta), subalpine fir (Abies lasiocarpa), and/or Engelmann spruce (Picea engelmannii) located in the Intermountain West (Fig. 1).
+While these species are present in several other western states, our analyses were constrained to the Intermountain West because of regional differences in data collection within the FIA program (Burrill et al. 2017).

+Figure 1: The distribution of FIA plots recently (ca. 2000 – 2019) affected by outbreaks of the mountain pine beetle (MPB), spruce beetle (SB), and western balsam bark beetle (WBBB) by the identity of host tree species present within each plot.
+For host identities, PICO is lodgepole pine, PIEN is Engelmann spruce, and ABLA is subalpine fir.

 Data

-We acquired all FIA data for the Intermountain West from the FIA Datamart (https://apps.fs.usda.gov/fia/datamart/), but restricted our analyses to the most recent inventory for each plot.
+We acquired all FIA data for the Intermountain West from the FIA Datamart (https://apps.fs.usda.gov/fia/datamart/), but restricted our analyses to the most recent inventory for all forested plots.
+Given our focus on subalpine forests dominated by lodgepole pine, subalpine fir, and/or Engelmann spruce, we further restricted our analyses to plots where the focal hosts accounted for at least 75% of the stand basal area.
+Finally given our interest in understanding how tree species diversity influences bark beetle outbreak occurrence and effects, we excluded all plots with important alternative hosts [i.e., ponderosa pine (Pinus ponderosa), limber pine (Pinus flexilis), whitebark pine (Pinus albicualis), bristlecone pine (Pinus aristata), or western white pine (Pinus monticola)] (Bentz et al. 2010).

-(Bentz et al. 2010)For each inventoried tree, we determined the presence/absence of each bark beetle species.
-Specifically, for live lodgepole pine we listed the presence of MPB when the primary damage agent was listed as MPB or any bark beetle.
+For each inventoried tree, we determined the presence/absence of MPB, WBBB, and SB.
+For live lodgepole pine, we listed the presence of MPB when the primary damage agent was listed as MPB or any bark beetle.
 Similarly, we listed the presence of SB in Engelmann spruce when the damage agent was listed as SB or a general bark beetle.
-For live subalpine fir, we listed the presence of WBBB when the damage agent was recorded as WBBB, a general bark beetle, or subalpine fir decline, the relatively slow progressive death of fir in response to WBBB attack, drought stress, and pathogenic root fungi, including Armillaria spp. and Heterobasidion parviporum (Lalande et al. 2020).
-(Harvey et al. 2021)For recently killed tees, we assumed the mortality of lodgepole pine, Engelmann spruce, and subalpine fir that was attributed to an insect, was caused by the MPB, SB, and WBBB, respectively.

-For each plot, we then listed the occurrence of an outbreak of each bark beetle species, when tree mortality rates were above background rates, defined here as more than 10% of the host trees affected by bark beetles in the past ten years (Van Mantgem et al. 2009).
-We then calculated the severity of bark beetle activity, defined here as the percent basal area loss.
-Finally, we restricted our analyses to plots where at least 75% of the stand basal area was composed of lodgepole pine, Engelmann spruce, and/or subalpine fir.
+For live subalpine fir, we listed the presence of WBBB when the damage agent was recorded as WBBB, a general bark beetle, or subalpine fir decline, the progressive death of fir in response to drought stress, WBBB attack, and pathogenic root fungi, including Armillaria spp. and Heterobasidion parviporum (Lalande et al. 2020).
+Field surveys across the region suggest that 94% of subalpine fir killed in the previous decade by a biotic agent were affected by WBBB (Harvey et al. 2021).
+For recently killed tees, we assumed the mortality of lodgepole pine, Engelmann spruce, and subalpine fir that was attributed to an insect, was caused by the MPB, SB, and WBBB, respectively.
+While mortality due to other insects is possible, over the past two decades MPB, SB, and WBBB have caused vast majority of lodgepole pine, Engelmann spruce, and subalpine fir mortality, respectively (Fig. S1).
+For each plot, we then listed the occurrence of an outbreak of each bark beetle species, when tree mortality rates were above background rates, defined here as >10% of the host trees attacked by bark beetles in the past ten years (Van Mantgem et al. 2009).

 Analyses